craigahobbs/ollama-chat/README.md

 - Multiple concurrent chats
 - Prompt commands for including file and URL content
 - Conversation templates for repeating prompts with variable substitutions
+- Start a converstation or template from the command line
 - Download and manage models